 - 1. Advertising and public relations costs

 - 2. Advisory councils

 - 3. Alcoholic beverages

 - 4. Audit costs and related services

 - 5. Bad debts

 - 6. Bonding costs

 - 7. Communication costs

-- 8 Compensation for personal services
+- 8. Compensation for personal services

 - 9. Contingency provisions

-- 10. Defense and prosecution of criminal and civil proceedings, claims, appeals and patent infringement
+- Defense and prosecution of criminal and civil proceedings, claims, appeals and patent infringement

 - 11. Depreciation and use allowances

 - 12. Donations and contributions

 - 13. Employee morale, health, and welfare costs

 - 14. Entertainment costs

 - 15. Equipment and other capital expenditures

 - 16. Fines and penalties

 - 17. Fund raising and investment management costs

 - 18. Gains and losses on depreciable assets

 - 19. Goods or services for personal use

 - 20. Housing and personal living expenses

-- 21. Idle facilities and idle capacity

-- 22. Insurance and indemnification
+- 21. Idle facilities and idle capacity 22.
+Insurance and indemnification

 - 23. Interest

 - 24. Labor relations costs

 - 25. Lobbying

 - 26. Losses on other sponsored agreements or contracts

-- 27. Maintenance and repair costs
+- $27.\ Maintenance$ and repair costs

 - 28. Materials and supplies costs

 - 29. Meetings and conferences

 - 30. Memberships, subscriptions, and professional activity costs

-- 31. Organization costs
+- $31.\ {\rm Organization}\ {\rm costs}$

 - 32. Page charges in professional journals

 - 33. Participant support costs

 - 34. Patent costs

-- 35. Plant and homeland security costs

-- 36. Pre-agreement costs
+- 35. Plant and homeland security costs 36.
+Pre-agreement costs

 - 37. Professional services costs

+- 37. Professional services costs

-- 38. Publication and printing costs
+38. Publication and printing costs

 - 39. Rearrangement and alteration costs

 - 40. Reconversion costs

 - 41. Recruiting costs

 - 42. Relocation costs

 - 43. Rental costs of buildings and equipment

 - 44. Royalties and other costs for use of patents and copyrights

-- 45. Selling and marketing
+- 45 Selling and marketing

 - 46. Specialized service facilities

 - 47. Taxes

 - 48. Termination costs applicable to sponsored agreements

-- 49.

-- Training costs
+- 49. Training costs

-Transportation costs
+- 50. Transportation costs

-Travel costs
+- 51. Travel costs

-Trustees 50.
-51.

-- 52.
+- 52. Trustees

-SELECTED ITEMS OF COST
+APPENDIX B TO PART 230-SELECTED ITEMS OF COST

-Paragraphs 1 through 53 provide principles to be applied in establishing the allowability of certain items of cost.
+Paragraphs 1 through 52 of this appendix provide principles to be applied in establishing the allowability of certain items of cost.
 These principles apply whether a cost is treated as direct or indirect.
 Failure to mention a particular item of cost is not intended to imply that it is unallowable; rather, determination as to allowability in each case should be based on the treatment or principles provided for similar or related items of cost.

-- 1. Advertising and public relations costs. - a.
+- 1. Advertising and public relations costs. a.
 The term advertising costs means the costs of advertising media and corollary administrative costs.
 Advertising media include magazines, newspapers, radio and television, direct mail, exhibits, electronic or computer transmittals, and the like. - b.
 The term public relations includes community relations and means those activities dedicated to maintaining the image of the non-profit organization or maintaining or promoting understanding and favorable relations with the community or public at large or any segment of the public. - c.
-The only allowable advertising costs are those which are solely for: - (1) The recruitment of personnel required for the performance by the non-profit organization of obligations arising under a Federal award (See also Attachment B, paragraph 41, Recruiting costs, and paragraph 42, Relocation costs); - (2) The procurement of goods and services for the performance of a Federal award; - (3) The disposal of scrap or surplus materials acquired in the performance of a Federal award except when non-profit organizations are reimbursed for disposal costs at a predetermined amount; or - (4) Other specific purposes necessary to meet the requirements of the Federal award. - d.
-The only allowable public relations costs are: - (1) Costs specifically required by the Federal award; - (2) Costs of communicating with the public and press pertaining to specific activities or accomplishments which result from performance of Federal awards (these costs are considered necessary as part of the outreach effort for the Federal award); or - (3) Costs of conducting general liaison with news media and government public relations officers, to the extent that such activities are limited to communication and liaison necessary keep the public informed on matters of public concern, such as notices of Federal contract/grant awards, financial matters, etc.
+The only allowable advertising costs are those which are solely for: - (1) The recruitment of personnel required for the performance by the non-profit organization of obligations arising under a Federal award (See also paragraph 41, Recruiting costs, and paragraph 42, Relocation costs, of this appendix): - (2) The procurement of goods and services for the performance of a Federal award; - (3) The disposal of scrap or surplus materials acquired in the performance of a Federal award except when non-profit organizations are reimbursed for disposal costs at a predetermined amount; or - (4) Other specific purposes necessary to meet the requirements of the Federal award. d.
+The only allowable public relations costs - (1) Costs specifically required by the Federal award;